FMCSA and DOT regulations

 A single out-of-service incident can cause a lot of damage to a carrier's reputation.
 For example, a driver could lose his job or even face criminal charges.
 Carriers must take action quickly to prevent such incidents.

 In addition, there are out-of-service costs ranging from $5,000 to $100,000 per hour depending on the duration of the outage.
-And accidents can cost an average of nearly $20,000.
+Accidents can cost an average of nearly $20,000.
 These figures do not include the costs associated with inspections, repairs, or lost productivity.

 Legal Procedures